Plain packaging a step too far for some parties

 She believes the Australian federal government will win legal cases brought against it and as soon as that happens, legislation will move forward in New Zealand.

-Next story in Political: ACT hopes to move on from donations saga
+Next story in Politics: ACT hopes to move on from donations saga

 Copyright © 2013, Radio New Zealand